deanrather/software-development/Software Development Life Cycle.md

 	Delete obsolete tags
 	Move Version List to "Live" Board

-### Item Fails Full QA Cycle
+### Item Fails QA

 	If Key Item or quick to fix
 		Fix it
 	Else
 		Move failed cards out of Version List
 		Revert merge of failed branches
-	Perform Full QA Cycle
+	Perform QA

-### New Item is completed during Full QA Cycle
+### New Item is completed during QA

 	Put it in a list for the next version
-	If Full QA Cycle fails
+	If QA fails
 		Consider bringing it back into this release

 ### Critical Bug found on Production
-Due to time-sensitivity of these issues, Peer Programming will replace a Full QA Cycle.
+Due to time-sensitivity of these issues, Peer Programming will replace QA.

 	Checkout production tag & reproduce bug on Dev
 	Create Card with Repro instructions